xbeat/Machine-Learning/README.md

 Topological vector spaces are a fundamental concept in functional analysis, combining linear algebra with topology.
 They provide a framework for studying infinite-dimensional vector spaces equipped with a topology compatible with vector operations.

+## Top 10 Python AI Libraries and Their Uses

+Top 10 Python Libraries for AI

+The field of Artificial Intelligence (AI) has been revolutionized by Python libraries that simplify complex tasks and accelerate development.
+This presentation will explore the top 10 Python libraries for AI, focusing on their key features and practical applications.
+We'll dive into code examples to demonstrate how these libraries can be used in real-world scenarios.

 ## Reinforcement Learning and Q-Learning Mathematical Foundations and Python Implementation

 Introduction to Reinforcement Learning